bloominstituteoftechnology/ios-sprint-challenge-message-board-debugging-and-testing/Bugs.md

 **4th Bug**
 Error decoding message threads from JSON data: typeMismatch(Swift.Array<Any>, Swift.DecodingError.Context(codingPath: [], debugDescription: "Expected to decode Array<Any> but found a dictionary instead.", underlyingError: nil)) - **FIXED on MessageThreadController fetchMessageThreads function, changed the decoder to Dictionary type instead of Array**

+**5th Bug**
+Messages are not sending after creating new thread - **FIXED - Typo on MessageThreadDetailTableViewController prepareForSegue func (segue identifier)**

+**I created this bug**
+Didn't change the type to Dictionaries on messages in MessageThread. - **FIXED - It is now decoding after closing app**

+**6th Bug**
+Screen doesn't change after hitting Send button, messages do save - **FIXED - Send button now pops view controller to take us back to tableView**